FORT WAYNE -- The jury had much to consider in the case against Daniel Spells Jr.

 On Tuesday, Spells’ defense lawyer, Quinton Ellis, argued that although his client had the gun, he was trying to throw it away because he did not legally have it.
 The shots were fired unintentionally, Ellis said.

-Since Spells’ arrest, his competency has been an issue, and Allen Superior Court Judge Fran Gull appointed three mental health experts to evaluate Spells.
+Since Spells’ arrest, his competency has been an issue and Allen Superior Judge Fran Gull appointed a trio of mental health experts to evaluate Spells.
 The judge later found he was competent to stand trial.

 Testimony on Wednesday during the second day of the trial included Brown, Spells and the mental health experts.